Ravin-Ravin/Ravin-Ravin/README.md

 I'm Ravin, born in Tamilnadu(Ulundurpet), India, and now living in Bangalore.

-- 🔭 I’m working as a  DevOps  Engineer with Zentrivo Technolog
+- 🔭 I’m working as a  DevOps  Engineer with Zentrivo Technologies Pvt Ltd

 ## 🛠️ Skills & Technologies
 <p align="center">